Academic Calendar - 2025

 The selection process is based on the student carrying a full course load and the year-weighted average (YWA) obtained at the end of the academic year.

-Students with no failures in any of the 6.5 courses and a YWA of at least 75% will be given first priority into the program of their choice.
+Students with no failures in any of the 6.5 courses required in the Engineering Common First Year Program, a YWA of at least 80%, and who have met the individual program requirements will be given first priority into the program of their choice.

-Students with no failures and a YWA between 60% and 74% will be given second priority and will be ranked for the program of their choice according to YWA.
+Students with no failures and a YWA in the range of 60-79% will be given second priority and will be ranked for the program of their choice according to YWA and individual program requirements.
 The program enrolment will be filled to the limit.

-Students with a YWA of at least 60% and one or more failures in the courses listed above for the program of their first choice may be allowed to proceed in the program, provided there are spaces and by permission of the Dean, in consultation with the appropriate Department Chair.
+Students with a YWA of at least 60% and one or more failures in any of the courses required for the Engineering Common First Year Program may be allowed to proceed in the program of their first choice, provided there are spaces and by permission of the Dean, in consultation with the appropriate Department Chair.

 The Dean, in consultation with the appropriate Department Chair, may allow students not included above to proceed in the program of their choice.